 There is a huge difference between saying "I want all girls to go to school" and saying "Even though you are not a male, you have a right to education".
-That right to education is empowering to the girls, to their families, and to the communities that can say to their governments that the failure to provide this right is a political failure.
-The SDGs will be a big disappointment for those living in poverty, unless they realize that there is a human right to ending poverty.
+That right to education is empowering to the girls, to their families, and to the communities that can say to their Governments that the failure to provide this right is a political failure.
+The sustainable development goals will be a big disappointment for those living in poverty, unless they realize that there is a human right to ending poverty.

-Prof. Philip G. Alston, United Nations Special Rapporteur on Human Rights and Extreme Poverty
+Philip G. Alston, Special Rapporteur on extreme poverty and human rights

-A second shortcoming of the current draft is that it limits the principle of universality with regard to aspects of gender equality.
-Goal 5 on gender equality and the empowerment of women and girls states that two targets - on the recognition and valuing of unpaid care and domestic work and on undertaking reforms to give women equal rights to economic resources - are subject to what is "nationally appropriate" and "in accordance with national laws", respectively.
-Yet, Member States have already agreed to these rights through a number of instruments, notably the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW), so the SDGs should not be used to weaken the application of these rights.
+12. A second shortcoming of the current draft is that it limits the principle of universality in regard to aspects of gender equality.
+Goal 5, on gender equality and the empowerment of women and girls, states that two targets - on the recognition and valuing of unpaid care and domestic work and on undertaking reforms to give women equal rights to economic resources - are subject to what is "nationally appropriate" and "in accordance with national laws", respectively.
+Yet Member States have already agreed to these rights through a number of instruments, notably the Convention on the Elimination of All Forms of Discrimination against Women, and the sustainable development goals should not be used to weaken the application of these rights.

 Human rights are an entitlement.
 It is not something that is given to people by a document.

-Mr. Ivan Šimonović, Assistant Secretary-General for Human Rights
+Ivan Šimonović, Assistant Secretary-General for Human Rights

-Third, the SDGs should offer States an opportunity to recognize new rights such as water and sanitation.
-Similarly, while the final document should attempt to explicitly reference all vulnerable and marginalized groups, not only as beneficiaries of the SDGs, but also as participants in the process, it should leave room for the SDGs to apply to groups that are not yet specifically referenced.
+13. Third, the sustainable development goals should offer States an opportunity to recognize new rights like water and sanitation.
+Similarly, while the final document should attempt to explicitly reference all vulnerable and marginalized groups, not only as beneficiaries of the sustainable development goals but also as participants in the process, it should leave room for the goals to apply to groups that are not yet specifically referenced.

-Recommendations:
+Recommendations

-- The SDGs should explicitly reference human rights and avoid loopholes that might allow governments to fall short of their human rights obligations; - The language in the SDGs document should not weaken rights that Member States have already agreed to through other international agreements. - The SDGs should go beyond quantitative targets to make sure that all the qualitative dimensions that help define human rights are adequately captured.
+- The sustainable development goals should explicitly reference human rights and avoid loopholes that might allow Governments to fall short of their human rights obligations. - The language in the sustainable development goals document should not weaken rights that Member States have already agreed to through other international agreements. - The sustainable development goals should go beyond quantitative targets to make sure that all the qualitative dimensions that help to define human rights are adequately captured.

-C. Levelling the playing field: The importance of equality and non-discrimination at all levels
+III.
+Levelling the playing field: the importance of equality and non-discrimination at all levels

-The Hearing echoed unequivocal support for Goal 10 in the current draft on reducing economic disparities and inequality of human development outcomes by actively working to dismantle discrimination in all its forms.
+14. The hearing echoed unequivocal support for goal 10 in the current draft, on reducing economic disparities and inequality of human development outcomes by actively working to dismantle discrimination in all its forms.
 Policies that lead to vastly different outcomes for specific groups in society are often in violation of human rights principles.
 There is overwhelming evidence that discriminatory practices inhibit economic and human development.
 The impact of gender inequality on economic development serves as a good example: women who are uneducated are less productive, do more unpaid care work, and their children as less healthy and less educated.
 It is, therefore, essential for sustainable development that action is taken to eliminate discriminatory practices; proactive measures must secure rights for all, including the most vulnerable sectors of society.

-Governments have a legal obligation to protect rights but also to fulfill rights.
+Governments have a legal obligation to protect rights but also to fulfil rights.

-Prof. Sakiko Fukuda-Parr, Vice-Chair of United Nations Committee on Development Policy
+Sakiko Fukuda-Parr, Vice-Chair of the Committee for Development Policy